 The almond milk I used was from Silk.
-It was their unsweetened vanilla version that only has 30 calories (not that I’m calorie-conscious though).
+Their unsweetened vanilla version only has 30 calories (not that I’m calorie-conscious, though).

-So, on day 1 I only had one scoop with almond milk.
+So, on day 1, I only had one scoop of almond milk.
 To my delight, it tasted really good.
 I didn’t experience a strong chalkiness texture as I did in Vega protein products.
-The chocolate flavor was present, enjoyable, and rich yet not overbearing.
-It tasted like real chocolate ingredients (which there are) and I appreciated that.
+The chocolate flavor was present, enjoyable, and rich, yet not overbearing.
+It tasted like real chocolate ingredients (which there are), and I appreciated that.

 Folks, I am happy to report very minimal clumping and chalkiness.
-Overall, I was happy and continued to start off my next few mornings with 2 scoops and some almond milk.
+Overall, I was happy and continued to start my next few mornings with two scoops and some almond milk.

 Taste Test With Soy milk

 Why soy milk?
-I don’t have an allergy to it and it provides an extra boost of protein.
-The soy milk I used was Greenwise’s Organic Vanilla Soy Milk, which has 7 grams of protein per serving.
+I don’t have an allergy to it, and it provides an extra protein boost.
+I used Greenwise’s Organic Vanilla Soy Milk, which has 7 grams of protein per serving.

 Here are the nutrition facts of the vanilla soy milk I used:

 This morning was my first taste test with KOS plant protein and soy milk.
-Based on my 2 scoops experience with almond milk, I was feeling confident to use 2 scoops in soy milk.
+Based on my 2 scoops of experience with almond milk, I was feeling confident about using 2 scoops of soy milk.